ezeoleaf/mycorust/README.md

 #### Core Simulation
 - Nutrient field rendered as a brown→green heatmap (with diffusion over time).
 Realistic organic patch-based distribution with multiple nutrient types (sugar and nitrogen).
+- **Directional Nutrient Flow**: Water flow field that drags nutrients in a specific direction, creating anisotropic diffusion.
+Flow strength and direction are configurable, and rain increases flow strength.
+This produces beautiful emergent branching behavior as hyphae follow nutrient gradients that are shaped by water flow.
 - Hyphae growth: gradient following + small random wander.
 - Branching with configurable probability.
 - Edge reflection with axis-correct bounce and a slight jitter.